Esri/arcgis-runtime-samples-android/list-related-features/README.md

 ![List Related Features App](list-related-features.png)

-The List Related Features app has a `MapView` preloaded with a web map `FeatureLayer`.
+The List Related Features app has a `MapView` loaded with a web map `FeatureLayer`.
 When you tap on a `Feature` you get a returned list of related features in an Android `BottomSheet`.
 The `FeatureLayer` has more than one relationship, the `ListView` results for each relationship.

 ## Features
 * ArcGISFeature